 Bullying is a widespread problem from elementary school all the way through adulthood.
 With today's social media and apps, cyberbullying is on the minds of many concerned parents.
 Bottom-line, any form of bullying is not something you or your child should endure.
-We hope the resources below will offer the tools and information to help our children avoid exhibiting bullying behavior, as well as effectively spotting and stopping it when they or others are targeted.
+We hope the resources below will offer the tools and information to help our children avoid exhibiting bullying behavior, as well as effectively spot and address it when they or others are targeted.

 Families Connected Parent Resources